Nuitka/Nuitka-website/site/info/scons-backend-failure.rst

  Recommendation
 ****************

-Make sure to only use a supported C compiler.
-Nuitka is not ready to just use any of them, esp. not on Windows, but also quite generally.
+Make sure only to use a supported C compiler.
+Most often, the problem is caused by using the wrong C compiler, so check :ref:`C Compiler
-Check the respective section in :doc:`/user-documentation/user-manual` out.
+<nuitka-requirements>` out.

-But when you have C compiler errors, they can come from lack of disc space, from lack of memory, or other external factors.
+But when then you still have C compiler errors, they can also come from lack of disc space, from lack of system memory or other external factors.

-It is e.g. believed solved that network drives do not work.
-Chinese characters in build paths and modules are believed to be dealt with correctly.
+It assumed that network drives do work.
+"Chinese" characters in build paths and module names are believed to be handled correctly.
 However, this can occur.
-Make sure you are not having those, and if that helps, make sure to report the issue, such that it can be solved.
+Make sure you avoid having those, and if that helps, make sure to report the issue so we can improve it.

-More often that not though, the problem is caused by using the wrong C compiler.
-If you please, you are in fact using one, make sure to report it.

 ***********
  Reporting